 Local elections take place across the UK, with mayoral elections taking place in London, where Conservative party candidate and incumbent mayor Boris Johnson is fighting to retain his position.

 Early indications suggest it will be a tightly fought battle with rival Labour Party candidate Ken Livingstone.

 Tensions between the UK and the EU took a turn for the worse following discussions on tightening bank rules with UK Finance Minister George Osborne claiming the rules favor European banks to London’s disadvantage.

 French Presidential candidates took their battle to a new level with a televised debate Wednesday which saw incumbent President Nicolas Sarkozy fail to derail lead candidate and winner of the election’s first round Francois Hollande despite clashing repeatedly on a number of issues.
 Voters go to the polls again this Sunday, May 6.

-Before markets opened Thursday, France’s Societe Generalereported a quarterly net profit of 732 million euros.
+Before markets opened Thursday, France’s Societe Generale of 732 million euros.